AliArif5781/Resturant-demo-project/replit.md

 **Key Integration Points:**
 - No external payment processing (yet to be implemented)
-- No authentication service (local username/password only)
+- Firebase Authentication for user sign-in
 - No email/SMS notifications (yet to be implemented)
 - No real-time websockets (polling-based updates)